Spyboss/RealTaste/docs/SETUP.md

 # RealTaste Setup Guide

-This guide will help you set up RealTaste from scratch for development and production.
+This guide will help you set up the complete RealTaste system with delivery management, payment integration, and admin dashboard from scratch for development and production.

 ## 🚀 Development Setup